nywuctuk/yii-yandex-money/README.md

 # yii-yandex-money
-Yandex money API in yii framework (tested on 1.1.15 version)
+Yandex money API with Yii framework (tested on 1.1.15 version)

 These codes will help you to start using yandex money with your yii porject.